miguelrodriguez6/FlaskServer-SecurityAssignment/README.md

 •	I used a csrf token to avoid cross site request forgery attack (CSRF).
 •	When you try to create a user the program checks if it's secure enough.
 •	The password is encrypted when is stored in the database.
-•	The column id is unique in the users’ table.
+•	The column id is unique in the users' table.

 ------------------------------------------------------------------------------------------------

   o	Threat model – who might attack the application?
 What can an attacker do?
 What damage could  be done (in terms of confidentiality, integrity, availability)?
 Are there limits to what an     attacker can do?
 Are there limits to what we can sensibly protect against?